sarnendumukherjee/sarnendumukherjee.github.io/ProjectPlan.md

        * A dynamic and visually appealing section that highlights technologies you're currently exploring, new frameworks you're learning, or personal side projects you're actively working on.
 This demonstrates initiative, curiosity, and a passion for continuous learning.
 We could use icons and short descriptions, perhaps with a subtle animation on entry.

-* Animated Section Dividers/Transitions:
-       * Instead of just a simple line, we could have subtle, animated SVG dividers between sections that react to scroll, or more elaborate transitions when scrolling from one section to another.